opensafely-core/ehrql/DEVELOPERS.md

 See the [spec tests docs](tests/spec/README.md) for further information on writing tests that contribute to the ehrQL docs.

-An intermediate step generates the markdown files that are included in the documentation.
+An intermediate step generates the markdown files that are included in the documentation, which are located in `docs/includes/generated_docs`.

-To generate this file, run:
+To generate these files, run:

     just generate-docs

-This generates the markdown files in `docs/includes/generated_docs`.
+If any of the files have changed you should include them in your PR.

+To verify the documentation is up to date, run:

+    just docs-check-generated-docs-are-current

-This command runs as a pre-commit hook and will fail if there are any changes to the generated markdown files.
-It is a developer's responsibility to update the generated docs in their PR if required.
-There is also a CI step that will check that the documentation is up to date.
+This will display a diff if there are any uncommitted changes to the generated markdown files.
+It also runs as a CI step, and will fail if there are changes that need to be committed to the repo.

 ### Testing ehrQL definitions included in the documentation